inmo-jang/space-simulator/docs/CONFIG_GUIDE.md

-# Configuration Manual for SPADE Simulator
+# Configuration Manual for SPACE Simulator

-This manual provides detailed descriptions of each parameter in the `config.yaml` file used by the SPADE Simulator.
+This manual provides detailed descriptions of each parameter in the `config.yaml` file used by the SPACE Simulator.
 Understanding these parameters will help you customize the simulation according to your requirements.

 ## `decision_making` Section